kilip/docker-dns/README.md

-DockerDNS
+# DockerDNS

-====
-Configures external dns based on your docker container.
+This application will synchronize your labeled docker container with pihole dns.